Skip to main content

 St. Louis County, MinnesotaLimited DataMesotrophic

 The lake sits in the mesotrophic zone — the band where most well-managed Minnesota lakes fall.
 A maximum depth of 36 ft puts Oslo Lake in the middle of Minnesota's depth distribution.
-Oslo Lake is small — 99 acres alongside 3.7 miles of shoreline — which makes it sensitive to even modest changes in watershed runoff or recreational pressure.
-Among the 187 graded lakes in St. Louis County, Oslo Lake sits at rank 87, above the county median.
+The lake is compact at 99 acres, with 3.7 miles of shoreline and little volume to buffer nutrient inputs.
+Oslo Lake ranks 86 of 187 in St. Louis County — solidly in the upper half of the local distribution.

 Source: EPA Water Quality Portal sampling records, Minnesota DNR LakeFinder, last sampled 2023-08-08.
 Grade methodology: LakeGrade methodology.